AnjaGuillory/GoBowl/Project2/Design-Team/design-discussion.md

 ### Cons of this design:

 * Business logic partially embedded in the "interface" classes rather than being put into free-standing classes.
-Other parts of business logic distributed into entity classes where it probably doesn't belong.
+* Entity classes hold business logic, on how to orchestrate actions with other loosely related classes; it probably doesn't belong there.
 * Some handwaving around utility classes (e.g., assumes there's a utility class that can read a QR code from a badge and generate the user id number).
 * Unclear of all the relationships are modelled correctly.
 * Was confused about use of terminology "interface" in assignment, probably should have built real java interfaces (although it seems odd when only one class implements an interface -- overkill?)